MicroContent/MicroContent.github.io/index.md

 The registerOnSubmitListener takes a parameterless function that will be called when the user clickes on the submit solution button in the host enviroment.
 It should present the solution, feedback and insight to the user.

 The getBoundingClientRect function returns the bounding rectangle of the embedded content and is needed to calculate relative mouse positions on certain elements of the content. (e.g. canvas onClick handler).

+The injectIframWithSrc function allows embedding videos from youtube or vimeo.
+Since the html is sanitized it is not possible to use iframes with src inside.
+The function takes two parameters `containerClass` which is used to pick the element where the iframe is injected (class names are mangled during sanitizing) and `src` which should be a href to the youtube video (use youtube-nocookie.com) or vimeo video.
+The method only allows whitelisted sources.

 ## Examples